跳到主要內容

 Early Guide to Joining COSCUP 2025

-Many people in the community are excited to find out how to participate in COSCUP 2025.
+(Updated: Feb 13) Many people in the community are excited to find out how to participate in COSCUP 2025.
 We’ll share more updates soon, but here’s what we can share so far!
 You can join as a speaker, host a booth, organize a track, or become a sponsor.
 If you’re new to COSCUP, take a look at the article " COSCUP Unveiled " to learn more.
-Date and Location To be decided: The event may take place on a weekend in either August (2-3) or August (9-10).
-The planned venue is NTUST in Taipei, Taiwan.
-Be a Speaker Our early bird Call for Proposals (CfP) is going to open in the following few days.
+Date and Location The event will take place at NTUST in Taipei, Taiwan, on a weekend in late July to early August, as usual.
+The planned dates for this year are August 9-10.
+Be a Speaker Our early bird Call for Proposals (CfP) is now opened!
 If you have a presentation about open culture or open-source technology, we want to hear from you.
 Submitting early means you’ll hear back sooner about your proposal.
 Host a Booth Open-source communities can set up booths to display their work and interact with attendees.
 This is a great way to share your community’s projects and connect with others.
-Businesses that support open-source can also host a booth ...
+Businesses that support open-source can also host a ...